Power outages reported across the region after storms pass through area

-CARTERVILLE, IL (WSIL) -- Storms are pushing through the area throughout the early afternoon hours causing power outages in multiple communities.
+CARTERVILLE, IL (WSIL) -- Storms are pushing through the area throughout the early morning hours causing power outages in multiple communities.

-Windy conditions, rain and lighting were the main concern as the storms left many in the dark.
-Multiple tornado warnings were issued as well.
+Windy conditions, multiple inches of rain and lighting were the main concern as the storms left many in the dark Monday morning.

 These are causing emergency workers and electric crews to respond to restore power throughout the area.